swampPr/get-country-info/README.md

 # get-country-info

-## Simple app with a focus on the backend logic that gets important country information.
+## Simple app with a focus on the backend logic that gets important information about a country.

 Built with vanilla Node.js modules.
 Will most likely rebuild it later with Express.js